Enhancing Sexuality With Education & Resources

 Sexual Dysfunction

 Sexual dysfunction in men and women can reduce intimacy and sexuality.
 Erectile dysfunction or premature ejaculation in men and painful sex or anorgasmia in women are some reasons people avoid sexual contact.
-Seeing a healthcare professional and talking with an intimacy therapist can help men and women enhance sexuality and can help them recover from these issues and pursue stronger connections.
+Seeing a healthcare professional and talking with a sex therapist can help individuals enhance sexual functioning and pleasure.

 Medications